 The user just needs to consent to performing an eSign and authenticate himself or herself using their Aadhaar number and OTP/fingerprint.
 The signed document is then provided to both the user and the ASP and can be further shared as per business needs of any of them.
 The digital signature and their keys are deleted from the servers after the completion of the transactions and extensive audit logs are maintained by all parties for evidentiary related needs in the future.

 Grey Swift Private Limited, the parent company of Leegality, is a registered Application Service Provider for Aadhaar eSign.
-Using its advanced Documentation Gateway, business and individuals can take advantage of this revolutionary digital signing technique and automate optimise and digitize their documentation processes.
+More than 750 businesses use our advanced Documentation Gateway to digitize their paperwork at scale.
+Business and individuals can take advantage of this revolutionary digital signing technique to save time, money and enhance the experience for their customers.